Skip to main content

 For the Constructed Email method, DigiCert sends the authorization email to five constructed email addresses for the domain: admin, administrator, webmaster, hostmaster, and postmaster @[domain_name].

-If we can't find an MX record for [domain_name], you must use one of the other supported DCV methods to demonstrate control over the domain.
-See MX records (mail exchanger records) below.
+If we can't find an MX record for [domain_name], you another supported DCV methods to demonstrate control over the domain.
+See MX records (mail exchanger records).

 Background

-When registering a domain, you must provide contact information, such as administrative and technical contacts.
+While registering a domain, you must provide contact information, such as administrative and technical contacts.
 Instead of using a personal email address, you can use one of the constructed email addresses for your domain, such as webmaster@yourdomain.
-Using a constructed email addresses allows you to create a "non-expiring" email address that you can add or remove people from when necessary.
+Using a constructed email addresses allows you to create a "non-expiring" email address that you can add or remove people from if necessary.

 MX records (mail exchanger records)

-Before DigiCert can successfully send an authentication DCV email to the domain owner (or domain controller), we must verify that an MX record (a resource record in the Domain Name System [DNS]) exists in the DNS records of the recipient's domain name.
+To send an authentication email to the domain controller, we must verify an MX record exists in the DNS records of the recipient's domain.
 The presence of valid MX records enables us to send the authentication email.
+An MX record is a resource record in the Domain Name System [DNS].

-For example, you want to receive your DCV email at one of the constructed email addresses for example.com, admin@example.com.
-To successfully receive a DCV Email at admin@example.com, we must first find an MX record for the address that identifies the server (for example, mailhost.example.com) set up to receive the emails destined for admin@example.com.
+For example, you want us to send the DCV email to a constructed email addresses for example.com, such as admin@example.com.
+To email admin@example.com, we must find an MX record for the address identifying the server set up to receive the emails for admin@example.com.

 DNS TXT DCV method

-Add a DigiCert generated random value (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
-When DigiCert does a search for a DNS TXT record associated with the domain, we can find a record that includes the DigiCert generated random value.
+Add a DigiCert-generated random value to the domain’s DNS as a TXT record.
+Once DigiCert checks for a DNS TXT record for the domain, we can find a record that includes the DigiCert-generated random value.

 DNS CNAME DCV method